14chanwa/gestionnaireDeSporz/README.md

 Resources for Android app 'Gestionnaire de Sporz'.

+## Confidentiality policy for Google Play Store

+The app is entirely open source, no data is collected and no data is sent over the internet.

+## Description

 The app is available [on Google Play](https://play.google.com/store/apps/details?id=com.minastelien.quentin.gestionnairedesporz).
 This is my sandbox application ; I used it mainly to experiment with SQLite and responsive design features in Android.
 For instance, I spent some time adapting the application to tablet landscape mode.
 Check out the Google Play page and test for yourself!